2022-2023 Academic Catalog [ARCHIVED CATALOG]

 Grand Rapids, MI 49503

-The Art Education Program leading to the BFA is approved by Colorado Commission on Higher Education (CCHE) and Colorado Department of Education (CDE).
+The Art Education Program leading to the BFA is approved by Colorado Commission on Higher Education (CCHE) and the Colorado Department of Education (CDE).
 RMCAD’s Art Education BFA only allows graduates to become licensed to teach Art in the state of Colorado.
-Students seeking licensure outside of Colorado should contact their Student Advisor for assistance in identifying the correct educational state agency.
+Students seeking licensure outside of Colorado should contact their Academic Advisor for assistance in identifying the correct educational state agency.

 State Office Building